|Region||Azrik, Pipe Home|

 On several occasions, Ba'lith have brought their nation to an economic standstill from excessive pirating.
 The irony of the matter is that they prey on their own country-men's merchant fleets as much as others.

-The architecture of the nation is split between the sharp, ornate, and Gothic features of Ba'lith to the airy domes, wide thoroughfares, and colossal arches of holdings built by the Xiser.
+The architecture of the nation is split between the sharp, ornate, and Gothic features of Ba'lith to the airy domes, wide thoroughfares, and colossal arches of holdings built during the Torgilm Confederacy.
 After turning the masses to diabolical worship, the craftsmen of Raxcvillibus have added fiendish architecture to the state buildings and temples.
 Some of these structures are replicas of structures seen by Raxcvillibus during his sojourns in the Hells.
 The minotaurs of Azrik are known for their architectural achievements.
 They created a towering walls with sound producing towers called Moralak.
 Another wonder of minotaur engineering, is a voidship called the Pillar of Horns.